hakonrossebo/elm-packagehelper/README.md

 ## Todo

-* Prepare and release as package on Elm Packages
 * Automate creation of packages to ElmDocs package daily
 * Refactoring and improvements
 * Help, contributions and suggestions wanted, this is experimental on this stage.
 Functions and results can change.